What’s the best sitting position for meditation? Frank Jesse offers his expert advice.

 When sitting in meditation, how often do people need pillows to tilt their pelvis?
 We would love to sit comfortably for 30 minutes but seem to stiffen up without support.
 It has been suggested that a few long-term back stiffness problems can evolve from fighting this discomfort.
 How upright should you sit?
 I am guessing a balance between a straight spine but not too stiff, would this be right?
 Is sitting better than lying down?
 Cross legs versus straight legs?
-Annie, via email
+Annie Austin, via email

 The reason for sitting on support during meditation and pranayama practice is to put the pelvis in a neutral position so that the spine and trunk can be lifted with minimum effort.
 BKS Iyengar says that “the aim is to sit straight, with the spine upright and the back ribs and muscles firm and alert”.